Jamesscott34/ServiceAppJava/README.md

 Exit:

 Use the "Main Window" button on the contract creation window to return to the main window.

-Folder Structure
+# Folder Structure
 Login.java: Contains the login screen functionality.

-Window.java: Manages the main window and its functionalities. contracts.java: Handles contract creation and saving to files.
+Window.java: Manages the main window and its functionalities.contracts.java: Handles contract creation and saving to files.

-Reports.java, Maps.java, Pest.java, Email.java: Corresponding functionalities for the respective buttons in the main window.
+Reports.java, Maps.java, Pest.java, Email.java: Corresponding

+functionalities for the respective buttons in the main window.

 users: Contains user information in a CSV file.

 contracts: Contains saved contract information as text files.

-Requirements
+# Requirements

 Java Development Kit (JDK)
 Swing and AWT libraries
 Contributors
-[Your Name]
-[Any other contributors]
+# James Scott

 License
 This project is licensed under the James Scott License - see the LICENSE file for details.